kenwuuu/pencil-it-in-web/DEVELOPING.md

 and then deleted after testing.
 **PLAYWRIGHT_KEN_EMAIL** is used as the primary account that all prod tests are run on.
 It is Ken's real account.

+## Developing a new full stack feature

+### Common gotchas

+The files that we tell you to copy from mimic the most common use case of Edge Functions.
+You may find occasions where you could do something a different way but it's likely to be an edge case.
+For example, we do successfully use the Supabase library to call Edge Functions in `update-attendance-status.js` but I have no idea how that works.
+Will need to debug.
+But the point is that I've spent hours, on separate occasions, trying to debug that code before realizing that it's **simpler** and **faster** to just use `fetch`.

+- Using Supabase's JS library to call Edge Functions:
+  - for some reason, this just doesn't work.
+Haven't debugged it yet but the simplest thing to do is to just use `fetch()`.
+Just copy `upsert-notification-token.js` and replace `edgeFunctionName` and `body.
+- Not handling preflight CORS requests:
+  - Copy `functions/upsert-notification-token/index.ts`.
+Note the top few lines of code that address CORS.